How to Draw a Simple Bugatti | Bugatti Chiron Pur Sport Drawing Tutorial

 In this step-by-step car drawing tutorial, we're going to draw a simple and realistic Bugatti Chiron Pur Sport.

-Disclaimer: In the name of full transparency, please be aware that this blog post
+Disclaimer: In the name of full transparency, please be aware that this blog post contains affiliate links and any purchases made through such links will result in a small commission for me (at no extra cost for you).

 Art Supplies I used in this Tutorial

-To make this drawing I used the following art supplies:
+To make this drawing, I used the following art supplies:

-1. A4-sized Canson Illustration Manga paper (in my opinion the best paper for alcohol markers)
+- A4-sized Canson Illustration Manga paper (in my opinion the best paper for alcohol markers)

-2. A graphite pencil
+- A graphite pencil

-3. A ruler
+- A ruler

-6. Derwent Coloursoft colored pencils in the colors White, Dove Grey, and Black
+- Derwent Coloursoft colored pencils in the colors White, Dove Grey, and Black

-7. A white Posca PC-3M paint marker
+- A white Posca PC-3M paint marker

 The Reference Photo I Used to Create this Drawing